-Over the centuries, it has been renovated and rebuilt many times.
-In 1563, the roof structure of the tower was changed, in 1626 the walls and windows were renovated.
-In the following years, a new matroneum, a council lodge, a pulpit and a choir were made.
-In 1709, lightning seriously damaged the construction of the church.
+In the early modern period, the church was renovated and rebuilt many times.
+In 1563, the roof of the tower was rebuilt, in 1626 the walls and windows were renovated, and in 1668 the tower.
+In addition, the equipment was gradually replaced with modern one.
+In 1683, during a funeral, lightning struck the church tower, seriously damaging its sheathing and killing one of the people inside the building.
+In 1709, lightning seriously damaged the structure of the church again.
 A thorough renovation was carried out only in the years 1730-1735.
-In 1840 the church walls were reinforced with buttresses.
+During it, the ceiling was replaced, four new windows, a music choir and a gallery were made.
+In 1840 the walls of the church were reinforced with buttresses.
 The last large-scale renovation took place in 1887-1888.
-The oldest part of the church was extended, the windows were raised, and the roof cover was changed from shingle to tile.
+At that time, the nave was extended, the windows were raised and the roof cover was changed from shingles to tiles.

 The church was built on the southern side of the chartered town, outside its defensive walls, in Brackie Suburb.
 It was situated on the slope of a hill called Stone Mountain, falling north and east towards the valley of the Kwisa River.
 Erratic stones were used as a building material and sandstone for architectural details.

 At the end of the Middle Ages, the church was an aisleless, three-bay building, with a narrower, elongated, polygonal ended chancel on the eastern side.
 From the north, at the junction of the nave and chancel, there was a slender tower on a square plan, octagonal in the upper part.
 The external elevations were originally not buttressed.
 They were separated by tall, pointed windows, probably splayed on both sides.
 The roof of the nave was based on triangular gables, of which the eastern, and probably also the western one, was decorated with blendes.